 Artwork site: The Phillips Collection entrance vestibule, summer 2021

 Victor Ekpuk (b.
 1964, Akwa Ibom, Nigeria; lives in Washington, DC) is internationally renowned for his paintings, drawings, and sculptures, which reimagine the ancient Nigerian communication system, Nsibidi, to create his own unique language of abstraction.
-In recent years, Ekpuk has focused on large-scale projects, including a 30 x 18-foot mural for the North Carolina Museum of Art in 2017, and a 20-foot metal sculpture Hope and Dream Under Glory housed at Boone Elementary School in Southeast DC in 2019.
+Ekpuk’s recent large-scale projects include a 30 x 18-foot mural for the North Carolina Museum of Art in 2017, and a 20-foot metal sculpture Hope and Dream Under Glory at Boone Elementary School in Southeast DC in 2019.
 Ekpuk is a Smithsonian Fellow and holds a BFA from Obafemi Awolowo University.
-His work has been featured in national and international exhibitions, including Dakar Biennial, Senegal; Institut du Monde Arabe, Paris; Museum of Arts and Design, New York; Somerset House, London; New Museum of Contemporary Art, New York; and the 12th Havana Biennial, Havana, Cuba.
-Ekpuk’s work is included in numerous collections including the Hood Museum, Hanover, New Hampshire; Newark Museum of Art, New Jersey; and the Smithsonian National Museum of African American History and Culture, DC.
+His work has been featured at the Dakar Biennial, Senegal; Institut du Monde Arabe, Paris; Museum of Arts and Design, New York; Somerset House, London; New Museum of Contemporary Art, New York; and the 12th Havana Biennial, Cuba.
+Ekpuk’s work is in collections including the Hood Museum, Hanover, New Hampshire; Newark Museum of Art, New Jersey; and the Smithsonian National Museum of African American History and Culture, DC.